cltk/cltk/docs/multilingual.rst

 Word frequency lists
 ====================

-The CLTK has a module which creates a word frequency list based on inputs you define.
-Its simply collects word counts in specified text(s) and returns the top number of those requested.
-For an example usage:
+The CLTK has a module which finds word frequency.
+The export is a ``Counter`` type of dictionary.

 .. code-block:: python